grvpanchal/elegant/docs/server/localization.md

 ---
 title: Localization
-layout: default
+layout: doc
+slug: localization
 ---

-## What is Localization?
+# Localization

 Localization (often abbreviated as L10n) refers to the process of adapting a product, content, or service to meet the language, cultural, and other specific needs of a particular target market or region.
 While translation focuses mainly on converting text from one language to another, localization takes a broader approach by addressing all elements of the product, including: